MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/unity/use-pc-resources.md

     ![Screenshot of project settings panel open in the Unity Editor with Initialize XR on Startup unchecked](images/001-openxr-features.png)

 1. Write some code to set the remoting configuration and trigger XR initialization.
-The sample app distributed with the [Mixed Reality OpenXR Plugin](./xr-project-setup.md#unity-sample-projects-for-openxr-and-hololens-2) contains AppRemoting.cs, which shows an example scenario for connecting to a specific IP address at runtime or listening to a connection from the Holographic Remoting Sample Player.
+The app can either call into **Connect** function for Mode 1, or call into **Listen** function for Mode 2.
+Refer to the sample app distributed with the [Mixed Reality OpenXR Plugin](./xr-project-setup.md#unity-sample-projects-for-openxr-and-hololens-2) containing AppRemoting.cs.
+This shows an example scenario for connecting to a specific IP address at runtime or listening to a connection from the Holographic Remoting Player app.
 Deploying the sample app to a local machine at this point will display an IP address input field with a **Connect** button and a **Listen** button.
 To initialize XR and attempt to connect to the target device in Mode 1, type an IP address and then click **Connect**.
 To start listening to the incoming connection, click **Listen**.

     ![Screenshot of sample app displaying example app remoting UI](images/openxr-sample-app-remoting.png)

-1. To write custom connection code, call `Microsoft.MixedReality.OpenXR.Remoting.AppRemoting.Connect` with a filled-in `RemotingConfiguration`.
+1. For Mode 1, the **Connect** mode, call `Microsoft.MixedReality.OpenXR.Remoting.AppRemoting.Connect` with a filled-in `RemotingConfiguration`.
 The sample app exposes this in the inspector and shows how to fill in the IP address from a text field.
 Calling `Connect` will set the configuration and automatically initialize XR, which is why it must be called as a coroutine:

     ``` cs
     StartCoroutine(Remoting.AppRemoting.Connect(remotingConfiguration));
     ```
-1. To write custom listen code, call `Microsoft.MixedReality.OpenXR.Remoting.AppRemoting.Listen` with a filled-in `RemotingListenConfiguration`.
+1. For Mode 2, the **Listen** mode, call `Microsoft.MixedReality.OpenXR.Remoting.AppRemoting.Listen` with a filled-in `RemotingListenConfiguration`.
 The sample app exposes this in the **Inspector**.
 Calling `Listen` will set the configuration and wait for a connection from the Holographic Remoting sample player, which is why it must be called as a coroutine:

     ``` cs
     StartCoroutine(Remoting.AppRemoting.Listen(remotingListenConfiguration));